gucci-on-fleek/scripts/readme.md

 easily visible.

-This script works by decompressing a PDF into plain text, using a regular expression to find and remove any white polygons, then recompressing the PDF.
+This script works by decompressing a PDF into plain text, using a regular expression to find and remove any white polygons or curves, then recompressing the PDF.
 This is without a doubt a horrible abuse of regex, but it works fairly well.

 Licence
 -------